karlyndiary/New-York-AirBnB-Dashboard/README.md

 [http://insideairbnb.com/get-the-data/](http://insideairbnb.com/get-the-data/)

 ## Tool used
-* Tableau: Data Visualization
+* Microsoft Power BI: Pre-Processing and Data Visualization

+### Steps to import data as a folder
-Get data -> All -> Folder -> Path leading to the folder dataset
+1. Get data -> More -> All -> Folder -> Connect -> Path leading to the folder dataset -> Click ok
+2. Click on transform data -> Duplicate the file -> Click on Binary to expand the dataset (Repeat the set for the no of datasets)

+### Pre-Processing
+- The neighbourhood dataset has the headers in the data fields -> select row 1 -> Transform tab -> Click Use first row as headers

 ## Dashboard

 [https://public.tableau.com/app/profile/karen.judelyn.fernandes](https://public.tableau.com/app/profile/karen.judelyn.fernandes/viz/AirbnbDashboard_16806756909830/Dashboard)